-If any allegation is made against a member of staff, the ESCB procedures will be followed and we shall have regard to the guidelines on practice and procedures given in Keeping Children safe In Education July 2015
+If any allegation is made against a member of staff, the ESCB procedures will be followed and we shall have regard to the guidelines on practice and procedures given in Keeping Children Safe In Education - September 2016.

-If such an allegation is made, the member of staff or volunteer receiving the allegation will immediately inform the Headteacher, if the Headteacher is absent, the allegation should be reported to the Proprietor and Mrs Rebecca Rubio, who is an Advisor also responsible for safeguarding.
+If such an allegation is made, the member of staff subject to the allegation will immediately inform the Headteacher, if the Headteacher is absent, the allegation should be reported to the Proprietor and Mrs Rebecca Rubio, who is a Governor, also responsible for safeguarding.

-The Headteacher on all such occasions will discuss the content of the allegation firstly with the Local Authority's Lead Officer for Child Protection Lisa Tingle (020 8825 8155).
+The Headteacher on all such occasions will discuss the content of the allegation firstly with the Local Authority's Lead Officer for Child Protection (020 8825 8930).
 This also applies to borderline cases.
 Staff must not do anything that may jeopardise a police investigation, such as asking a child leading questions or attempting to investigate allegations of abuse.